ImportProgram/SVSUVolunteer/readme.md

     - You can import the tables into PHPMyAdmin via the Import feature

 ## Known issues
-- Mobile experince when a user opens an event for a creator may be crapped.
+- Mobile experince when a user opens an event for a creator may be squished.
 This may be fixed down the road.

 ## License